OpenVisualCloud/VDI-Toolkit/modules/spice-plugins/README.md

 sudo xpu-smi dump -m 0,2,5,33 -i 3 -d 0
 ```

-When a video is playing in one VM, there will be about 0.1% GPU utilization(%) and 0.2% GPU memory Utilization(%) for device Flex170.
+When a video is playing in one VM, there will be GPU utilization and GPU memory Utilization increase.

 Besides, uncomment the lines including 'env=GST_MESSAGE_DEBUG=all' and 'GST_DEBUG=5' in the script to print gst debug logs and run again, "vaapijpegenc" related logs can be found in '/var/log/libvirt/qemu/${VM_NAME}.log'.